- Home

 How does deferring the State Pension work?

-The triple lock was temporarily scrapped for a year from April 2022 due to a surge in wages.
-However, in October last year, official data from the Office for National Statistics (ONS) confirmed that the Consumer Prices Index measure of inflation had reached 10.1% in the 12 months to September 2022, so the State Pension rose by this amount in April.
+The triple lock was temporarily scrapped for a year from April 2022 due to a surge in wages, but was reintroduced in April 2023.
+In October last year, official data from the Office for National Statistics (ONS) confirmed that earnings growth had reached 8.5% in the 12 months to September 2023, so the State Pension rose by this amount in April.
 You can read more about this in our guide What is the pension triple lock?

 You don’t need to do anything to defer taking your State Pension, it will automatically be deferred if you don’t claim it.
 You can also defer your pension for as long as you like.